 A peace officer is broadly defined and may be anyone, including but not limited to custodial officers, firefighters, emergency medical technicians or paramedics, process servers, employees of a probation department, and/or doctors and nurses providing emergency medical care.

 Often, a charge of battery against a peace officer is a misdemeanor.
 However, if the peace officer sustains injuries, the accused may be charged with a misdemeanor or a violent felony.

-This is the crime of putting someone in fear.
-In California, it can be charged as a misdemeanor or felony.
+Under California law, Criminal Threats can be charged as a misdemeanor or felony.
 A conviction for felony criminal threat is considered a “strike” offense under the California Three Strikes law.

-It requires the following elements:
+The crime requires the following elements:

 1) a threat to kill or physically harm someone;